Do Wealthy White Women Need Empowerment?

 SS: I actually hate that word lately.
 I noticed someone in a networking circle I frequent overusing it.
 After the fourth or fifth occurrence, I realized that the way it was being used as a strategy to get another person to do something without directly telling them to do it.
 “You should feel empowered to do this…” I immediately imagined it being taught at an overpriced leadership seminar.
 Now I try to avoid it.

 I am starting to wonder about how effective slogans used to brand movements are.
 Obviously, they are successful in that they are easy to attach to and spread easily among the masses, but somewhere along the way, the message gets muddied.
 Maybe that is inevitable.
 It seems female empowerment maybe falling victim to the same issues as feminism.
 Maybe the majority of the population interprets it as something else altogether.
-It is unfortunate, but I guess spreading the message that you want to quality for all regardless of race, gender, sexual orientation, or economic state is too wordy and just not as sexy.
+It is unfortunate, but I guess spreading the message that you want equality for all regardless of race, gender, sexual orientation, or economic state is too wordy and just not as sexy.

 While like you I am feeling a bit jaded, I tried to take comfort in that regardless of how it gets misused or misconstrued, igniting conversation could further the original intention more than simply educating people on the actual definition.